 Injury, Death and Liability

 The $1.7-million payout went to Regina Capobianco who suffered a shattered pelvis in a Segway crash in July 2015.
 She reportedly needed extensive physical therapy and still relies on a wheelchair to get around.
 Last, year, the family of Jeff Hassett filed a wrongful death lawsuit against the city claiming he was critically injured after striking a concrete stub in the sidewalk while riding a Segway in March 2016.
 Hassett sustained several injuries including broken ribs, a toe injury that needed amputation and damage to an internal heart defibrillator that led to a deadly infection.

-The goal of the new law is to reduce the number of crashes and reduce the city’s exposure to personal injury payouts, officials said.
-The new safety laws essentially prohibit Segway use by those who are under the influence.
-Segway users under 18 should be accompanied by an adult, and tour guides should have a driver’s license.
+The new law aims to reduce the number of crashes and reduce the city’s exposure to personal injury payouts, officials said.
+The new safety laws essentially prohibit Segway use by those under the influence.
+An adult should accompany segway users under 18, and tour guides should have a driver’s license.
 The rules also limit the number of riders per Segway to one and require that they move in single file.
-When it comes to liability insurance, companies will be required to get commercial liability insurance of at least $1 million per case and $2 million per year.
+Regarding liability insurance, companies will be required to get commercial liability insurance of at least $1 million per case and $2 million per year.

 If You Have Been Injured

-In addition to Segways, electric scooters are also causing serious injuries for not just riders, but also pedestrians who suffer major injuries after being struck by negligent or careless riders.
-Such accidents, whether they involve Segways or scooters, could result in injuries including head trauma, spinal cord damage, broken bones and internal organ damage.
+In addition to Segways, electric scooters are also causing serious injuries for not just riders, but also pedestrians who suffer major injuries after being struck by negligent riders.
+Accidents involving Segways or scooters could result in injuries, including head trauma, spinal cord damage, broken bones and internal organ damage.
 If you or a loved one has been injured in a Segway crash or e-scooter accident, please contact an experienced San Diego personal injury lawyer who can provide you with more information about protecting your legal rights.